In the list of names below, * denotes team leaders, and > denotes student team members.

 Kristy Michaud, Director, Office of Student Success Innovations; Associate Professor, Department of Political Science

 Armine Minasyan, Lecturer, Developmental Math

-Janet Oh, Associate Director of Institutional Research; Professor, Psychology Department
+Janet Oh, Senior Director, Institutional Research; Professor, Psychology Department

 Lisa Riccomini, Lecturer, Academic First Year Experiences; Assistant Course Director, University 100

 *Cheryl Spector (team leader), Director, Academic First Year Experiences; Professor, English Department

 Mark Stevens, Professor, Educational Leadership & Policy Studies

 Frank W. Stranzl, Associate Director, Employee Development and Communications